 DNSFilter

-DNSFilter runs in the cloud and uses AI to flag new threats as they appear.
-Content filtering works well, and you can set policies per user or per location.
-It integrates easily with managed service providers and enterprise networks.
+DNSFilter runs in the cloud and uses its Webshrinker AI engine to categorize new domains in real-time rather than relying on static blocklists, a meaningful advantage as attackers use AI to generate fresh malicious domains continuously.
+Content filtering works across 36 categories, and policies can be set per user or per location.
+It integrates easily with managed service providers and enterprise networks through a multi-tenant dashboard designed for MSP management at scale.

 Zscaler Internet Access (ZIA)